Katherine Rundell

 Rundell's other books include The Girl Savage (2011), released in 2014 in a slightly revised form as Cartwheeling in Thunderstorms in the United States, where it was the winner of the 2015 Boston Globe–Horn Book Award for fiction, The Wolf Wilder (2015), and The Explorer (2017), winner of the children's book prize at the 2017 Costa Book Awards.
-Her 2022 book Super-Infinite: The Transformations of John Donne won the Baillie Gifford Prize for Non-Fiction, making her the youngest ever winner of the award.
+Her 2022 book Super-Infinite: The Transformations of John Donne won the Baillie Gifford Prize, making her the youngest ever winner of the award.
+In 2024, Rundell was named author of the year at the British Book Awards.

 Early life

-Rundell was born in Kent, England in 1987 and spent ten years in Harare, Zimbabwe, where her father was a diplomat.
-When she was 14 years old, her family moved to Brussels; Rundell later told Newsweek's Tim de Lisle that it was a culture shock, saying: "In Zimbabwe, school ended every day at 1 o’clock.
+Rundell was born in Kent, England on 10 July 1987 and spent ten years in Harare, Zimbabwe, where her father was a diplomat.
+When she was 14 years old, her family moved to Brussels, where she attended the British School of Brussels.
+Rundell later told Newsweek's Tim de Lisle that it was a culture shock, saying: "In Zimbabwe, school ended every day at 1 o’clock.
 I didn’t wear shoes, and there was none of the teenage culture that exists in Europe.
 My friends and I were still climbing trees and having swimming competitions".
 De Lisle notes, "She gives Belgium some credit for broadening her mind […] But she resented it too, to the point where all her books, and her play, contain a joke at Belgium's expense".

-She completed her undergraduate studies at St Catherine's College, Oxford (2005 – 2008).
+She completed her undergraduate studies at St Catherine's College, Oxford (2005–2008).
 During this period she developed an interest in rooftop climbing, inspired by a 1937 book, The Night Climbers of Cambridge, about the adventures of undergraduate students at that university.

 Academic career

-Shortly after graduating, Rundell successfully applied to become a fellow in English Literature at All Souls College, Oxford.
-She told The Bookseller's Anna James that the application process had involved a three-hour written examination on the single word "novelty", and added: "I wrote about Derridean deconstructionist theory and Christmas crackers [...]
+Shortly after graduating, Rundell secured an examination fellowship at All Souls College, Oxford.
+She told The Bookseller's Anna James that the examination process had included a three-hour written paper on the single word "novelty", and added: "I wrote about Derridean deconstructionist theory and Christmas crackers [...]
 I feel like they might have let me in despite rather than because of it."
 Rundell subsequently completed a doctoral thesis, titled "'And I am re-begot': the textual afterlives of John Donne".